TANISHA-singh-7/BloomWithin/README.md

 ## Installation

-To run BrightPsych locally on your machine, follow these steps:
+To run Bloom Within locally on your machine, follow these steps:

 1. Clone the repository: